wanb-psych/GWAS_FuncGradients/README.md

 - `py01`: generating null group-level gradients by variogram, based on the HCP group-level geometric distance.

-- `py02`: cosine simirity, Euclidean distance, and Psearson r, between indiviudal gradients and HCP group-level.
+- `py02`: cosine similarity, Euclidean distance, and Pearson r, between individual gradients and HCP group-level.

-- `py03`: interate these scores from py03 into one file.
+- `py03`: integrating these scores from py03 into one file.

 - `py04`: preparing phenotype files (global-level) for the heritability analysis and GWAS.